Lemon Cake

 This lemon cake is moist, fragrant and topped with a salted lemon glaze.
 It is made with lots of lemon zest and freshly squeezed lemon juice.
 You don’t need a mixer, the olive oil based batter comes together quickly, and you’re not much longer than an hour from having a beautiful cake to share.

 If you love to bake, you likely have a lemon cake in your repertoire.
 This is mine and I’ve been making variations on it for just about ever.
 I love it for many of the reasons people celebrate a good cake.
 It is moist and beautifully fragrant.
 It makes people happy and it sings with lemon flavor.
-You fold an arguably aggressive amount of hand-chopped lemon zest and a good jolt of juice into the batter and glaze.
-I like to make this cake with sourdough discard, but just as often don’t - instructions for both methods are included in the recipe below.
+You fold an arguably aggressive amount of hand-chopped lemon zest into the batter along with a good jolt of juice.
+I like to make this cake with sourdough discard, but just as often don’t.
+Instructions for both methods are included in the recipe below.
 This is the perfect picnic cake.
 No mixer necessary, and the batter comes together in a flash.
 Give it a try!

 Lemon Cake: Ingredients